Frequently Asked Questions

 Are you planning to get A Heart for God published through a publishing company?

-After several people recommended that I attempt to get A Heart for God published through a publishing company, I consulted with a literary agent about this possibility, but was told that publishing companies will not consider publishing A Heart for God due to my requirement that A Heart for God must always be available as a free eBook.
+After several people recommended that I get A Heart for God published through a publishing company, I consulted with a literary agent about this possibility, but was told that publishing companies will not consider publishing A Heart for God due to my requirement that A Heart for God always be available as a free eBook on my website.

 Why didn’t you publish A Heart for God through amazon.com?

-I checked into amazon.com when I first began writing this book.
-However, there were many rules and regulations in their contract for publishing books through them, and one stipulation is that it could only be offered as a free eBook for (I think it was) approximately four or six weeks a year.
-Since I want A Heart for God to always be accessible to people as a free eBook, publishing it through amazon.com was not an option I would pursue.
-That is why I created my own website.
+I checked into amazon.com when I first began writing this book several years ago.
+However, there were many rules and regulations in their contract for publishing books through them, and one stipulation is that books could only be offered as a free eBook for (I think it was) approximately four or six weeks a year.
+Since I want A Heart for God to always be accessible to people as a free eBook, I decided not to pursue that option.
+Instead, I created my own website.